Facility summary

 ($71.23/visit - compared to $1.74/ visit at Tobruk Memorial pool)

-Due to it's aging infrastructure, non-compliance with current standards, very low demand combined with very high maintenance and running costs, Council has resolved that the Babinda Pool will be decommissioned as it reaches its end of life, or when it becomes unsafe to use.
+Due to its aging infrastructure, non-compliance with current standards, very low demand combined with very high maintenance and running costs, the draft Aquatic Strategy proposes that the Babinda Pool be decommissioned as it reaches its end of life, or when it becomes unsafe to use.

 For those currently using the pool, Babinda Boulders and Bramston beach are viable alternatives for recreational swimming.
 The closest lap pool will be Gordonvale.

-The closure of the pool allows us to reallocate funds to other recreational infrastructure like the renewal of ANZAC PARK in Babinda.
+If the pool is closed we could reallocate funds to other recreational infrastructure like the renewal of ANZAC PARK in Babinda.

 Council will work with the Babinda community to explore ideas for enhancing ANZAC Park and the former pool site, such as improved open space, play options or other community-led ideas.
 No decisions have been made.